itsjoekent/dotnyc/public/content/resume/post.md

 ## Rebuilding the Wrappers Application

-The Wrappers Application ("wrappers") is a tool used by BSD Tools clients to personalize their pages by being able to write custom CSS & Javascript that is injected onto the page.
+The Wrappers Application ("wrappers") is a tool used by BSD Tools clients to personalize their pages by enabling them to write custom CSS & Javascript that is injected onto a page.
 The wrappers application is specifically an instrument for managing, editing, storing and serving wrapper content.

 <Image alt="Wrappers management interface" src="wrapper_manager.png" layout="outset" />

 My responsibility on this project was to architect and rebuild the frontend UI in tandem with a backend developer rebuilding the backend API.
-For added complexity, I also had to merge data sources from different internal API's for a large set of objects and keep the application feeling responsive to use.
+For added complexity, I also had to merge data sources from different internal API's for a large set of objects within the frontend and keep the application feeling responsive to use.

 This work involved coordinating API specifications between different teams, and communicating with the product team on necessary requirement changes or feature suggestions.
 Towards the end of the project it also became my responsibility to mentor another developer and onboard them to the project.

 ## Creating an internal Design Language System

-One of the UI problems facing the BSD Tools team was an inconsistent UX patterns and designs across different applications.
+One of the UI problems facing the BSD Tools team was an inconsistent designs across different applications.
 To solve this, I started building an internal Design Language System ("DLS") for all of the teams to share and use.

 When deciding how to build the DLS, I pitched a novel but unorthodox idea to the team.
 We would build the application assigned to our team without any styling, just the required business logic.
 Afterwards, we would make the first iteration of the design system, and paint it onto the application.